aberuwu/My-Anime-Archive/README.md

 -View anime record<br/>
 -Edit anime record<br/>
 -Create New List<br/>
--Online features such as anime search and user search powered by Jikan API<br/>
+-Online features such as anime search and user search powered by Jikan REST API For .NET<br/>
 -Offline list statistical analysis <br/>
 -Export .xml that can be re-uploaded to MyAnimeList.net<br/>
 -Export .json<br/>